One of the most frequently asked questions before moving to the UK is, can I move to the UK without a job?

 Process for Applying for UK Visa’s

-Three months before you intend to arrive in the UK you can apply for your particular visa.
+Six to three months before you intend to arrive in the UK you can apply for a UK visa depending on your visa type.
 Applications go through the British Embassy or High Commission closest to you and tend to be quicker when dealt with in Commonwealth countries.
 Processing time, in general, is around 3 weeks but it is visa dependent.

 You can check the likely processing time for different nationalities on the UK government website.